La Pintada (archaeological site): Background

 The Huatabampo tradition is centered south of the Trincheras on the coast, with sites along extinct lagoons, estuaries and river valleys.
 The pottery is distinctive.
 The culture shows similarities with the Chametla to the south and the Hohokam to the north.
 It probably disappeared around 1000 CE.
 Unlike the other two tradition, the Central Coast remained a hunter-gatherer culture, as the area lacks the resources for agriculture.

 The higher elevations of the state were dominated by the Río Sonora and Casas Grandes traditions.
 The Río Sonora culture is located in central Sonora from the border area to modern Sinaloa.
 A beginning date for this culture has not been determined but it probably disappeared by the early 1300s.
 The Casas Grandes tradition in Sonora was an extension of that based in the modern state of Chihuahua, and these people exerted their influence down to parts of the Sonoran coast.

 Climatic changes in the middle of the 15th century resulted in the increased desertification of Sonora and northwest Mexico in general.
 This is the probable cause for the drastic decrease in the number and size of settlements starting around this time.
 Those peoples who remained in the area reverted to a less complex social organization and lifestyle.
 Whatever socially complex organization which existed in Sonora before the Spanish, was long gone by the 16th century.

 The story of the origins of the cultural super area of Mesoamerica takes place some 2000 years after the separation of Mesoamerica and Aridoamerica.
 Some of the Aridoamerican communities farmed as a complement to their hunter-gatherer economy.
 Those communities, among whom one finds adherents to the Desert Tradition, later would become more truly agricultural and form Oasisamerica.
-The process of introducing agriculture in the desert-like land of northern Mexico and the southern United States was gradual and extensive: by the year 600 AD (a time which coincides with the twilight of Teotihuacan), several groups had already acquired agricultural techniques.
+The process of introducing agriculture in the desert-like land of northern Mexico and the southern United States was gradual and extensive: by the year 600 CE (a time which coincides with the twilight of Teotihuacan), several groups had already acquired agricultural techniques.